jenkinsci/zulip-plugin/README.markdown

     * Previous build failed

     In another words, the notifications will not be sent for continuously successful builds.
+* **Use full job path in default topic name** = Determines how the topic name is constructed when **Default topic name** is blank:
+    * When disabled, only the build run direct parent name is used.
+    * When enabled, all parent names (e.g. folders) are used.

+    It is recommended to have this option on, especially if you use projects with multiple layers (e.g. multi-branch pipeline).
+* **Use full job path in notification message** = Determines how the build notification message is constructed.
+    * When disabled, only the build run direct parent name is used.
+    * When enabled, all parent names (e.g. folders) are used.

+    It is recommended to have this option on, especially if you use projects with multiple layers (e.g. multi-branch pipeline).
 * **Jenkins URL** = :warning: This parameter is kept just for the sake of backward compatibility.:warning:
 Instead of setting this, configure Jenkins URL in "Manage Jenkins" > "Configure System" > "Jenkins Location" > "Jenkins URL"